canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 ```

-`MirRunner` is a class from the `libmiral` library that that provides a  high level interface for  Mir.
+`MirRunner` is a class from `libmiral` that acts as the "entry point" of your compositor.

-`MirRunner runner` calls `run_with()` which specifies different fucntions of the composer.
-In this example, `run_with()` evokes a function `set_window_management_policy` that applies `MinimalWindowManager` policy to `runner`.
-The composer is therefore created with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.
+`MirRunner runner` creates a `runner` object that can be used to configure your compositor.
+To run the compositor you call `runner.run_with(...)`, passing in different components to customize the behavior of the compositor.
+In this example, `run_with()` is passed a function `set_window_management_policy` that applies a `MinimalWindowManager` policy to the compositor.
+The compositor is therefore created with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.

 Through the `runner`, you can add different functionality to the composer: enabling onscreen keyboards, screen capture, pointer confinement, and so on.